 By way of example, input VAT deduction on a purchase invoice whose tax point occurs on 31 January 2019 can be exercised with the January VAT settlement provided that the invoice is received and registered by 15 February 2019.

 This possibility is not provided (as already introduced from 2017) for invoices received related to transactions carried out in the previous year.
 In this case, VAT must be deducted in the year in which the invoice is received.

 European VAT group

-In the main, according to the above-mentioned rules, in the case of election of the VAT group:
+In the main, in the case of election of the VAT group:

 - transactions between taxable persons participating in the VAT group are considered as not relevant for VAT purposes (apart from certain exemptions), and

 - the VAT group operates as a single VATable person towards those not participating in the group itself.

 There are certain conditions to be met in order to be entitled for the election.

 Starting from 23 October 2018, European VAT group rules also apply to VATable persons established in Italy who participate in a Cooperative Banking Group (Gruppo Bancario Cooperativo).
 In this case, the group has effect from 1 January 2019 if the option was elected by 31 December 2018 or from 1 July 2019 if the option is elected by 30 April 2019.